sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPUlator.md

 We are only going to play with the JTAG UART, the VGA display, and the Seven-Segment numbers.

-## Exercise: Running our first C program
+## Exercise: Running our first C program on the CPUlator

 ### A simple C program

-Note - if you want to learn more about C see the [C Tutorial](https://www.w3schools.com/c/index.php).
+Note - if you want to learn more about C see the [W3 Schools C Tutorial](https://www.w3schools.com/c/index.php).
-Many of these examples will also work in CPUlator or on your Pi.
+Many of these W3 Schools examples will also work in CPUlator or on your Pi.

 Open the [CPUlator ARM 7 simulator](https://cpulator.01xz.net/?sys=arm-de1soc), set the Language to `C` and paste the following C program in the Editor window.